mehdi-fathi/eloquent-filter/README.md

 - `EloquentFilter::filterRequests()` get all params that used by the Eloquent Filter.
 You can set key to get specific index.
 For example `EloquentFilter::filterRequests('username')` it's getting username index.

+- `EloquentFilter::getAcceptedRequest()` get all params that set by the AcceptRequest method.

 ### Simple Examples

 You just pass data blade form to query string or generate query string in controller method.
 For example: